ATPGaming/ATPGaming/README.md

 - 👀 I’m interested in People Playground
 - 🌱 I’m currently learning colors with Among Us
 - 💞️ I’m looking to collaborate on killing Hank
-- 📫 How to reach me: ATP Gaming#2570 on Discord
+- 📫 How to reach me: on Github